microsoft/aerial_wildlife_detection/doc/import_data.md

-# Import existing data into AIde
+# Import existing data into AIDE

-AIde ships with a couple of helper scripts that allow importing existing datasets into the platform.
+AIDE ships with a couple of helper scripts that allow importing existing datasets into the platform.
 All of the scripts (and instructions below) need to be executed from the _FileServer_ instance.
-This means that you must have [installed](install.md) and [configured](configure_settings.md) AIde on that machine accordingly, and to have the [database instance running](setup_db.md).
+This means that you must have [installed](install.md) and [configured](configure_settings.md) AIDE on that machine accordingly, and to have the [database instance running](setup_db.md).

 ## Import images only

-Importing unlabeled images into AIde can be achieved with the helper script `projectCreation/import_images.py`.
+Importing unlabeled images into AIDE can be achieved with the helper script `projectCreation/import_images.py`.
 This script scans the _FileServer_'s image directory folder for images that have no entry in the database and adds them accordingly.
 Images that are already in the database are skipped, and so are unsupported image formats and other files.
 In essence, this means that you have to first copy your images to the _FileServer_'s directory manually.

-All in all, you can import images into AIde as follows:
+All in all, you can import images into AIDE as follows:
 1. Organize your images into a folder.
 Arbitrary subfolders and nested directories are allowed, too (directories will be prepended to the individual file names in the database).
 2. Make sure the images are of one of the following formats:
     * TIFF